A gender pay gap in Northwest public radio network sparks debate

 A salary difference between male and female reporters in the Northwest News Network has ignited debate about the gender pay gap.
-Network officials dispute the gap was because of gender, but acknowledge female reporters' pay was "on the low side," yet weren't able to address it.
+Network officials dispute the gap was because of gender.
+They acknowledge female reporters' pay was "on the low side," yet they weren't able to address it.

 A female public radio reporter’s resignation over her inferior pay to the male reporters with the same Northwest news organization has sparked a debate about whether the gap was because of gender.

-Note: Correction: An earlier version of this story stated that women make 78 cents less per dollar men make in Washington state, according to one study.
-The study actually found women make 78 cents per dollar men make.